colio22/image-captioning/README.md

 ```

 Note that testing will still take a long time.
 This is because in addition to validating loss, the test function also generates a
-caption for every item in the test dataset (1800 in total), and this must be done in an unbatched fashion.
+string caption for every item in the first two batches.
+After batch 0 and batch 1 complete, the process will go much faster.